 If we discover your site is beyond speed repair, we’ll refund all but $250 of your deposit.
-A necessary black-hearted evil so we stay in business.
+A necessity so we stay in business.

 We promise you won’t enjoy what we find.
 Why?
 Everyone wants to hear the truth about site speed until Steve Teare opens his mouth.
 Reality is painful!

 For $250, you get valuable speed information – even if we can’t save the day.
-We heal websites, we’re not bandits.
+We heal websites.
 Someone must pick up the tab for the time expenditure for diagnosis.
 There’s no speed insurance policy or guarantee for an impossible miracle cure.

 Most websites aren’t hopeless.
 But if this is your site’s diagnosis, let’s do a strategic rebuild for speed.
 But our goal isn’t selling extra unneeded work.

 Vanity metrics make you look good to others.
 But they don’t help you understand your performance in a way to produce future strategies.